 Determining Your Epilepsy Surgery

 Not every epilepsy patient is a candidate for surgery.
 Only 10 percent of our epilepsy monitoring unit (EMU) patients are candidates for epilepsy surgery.
 Since seizures come in different shapes and sizes, epilepsy is a complex problem to treat.
 For the 30 percent of patients whose seizures aren’t controlled by antiepileptic medication, epilepsy surgery offers the possibility of seizure control.

 As leaders in epilepsy treatment, Barnes-Jewish and Washington University neurosurgeons offer safer surgery for life-changing relief from seizures.
-Because of the thorough evaluation done before surgery, neurosurgeons are able to pinpoint the area of brain affected and avoid other areas that control critical motor, language and memory function.
-Epilepsy surgery has become extremely safe, with a rate of serious complications of less than one percent.
+We complete a thorough evaluation before surgery, so we are able to identify the brain area affected and avoid other areas that control critical motor, language and memory function.
+Through advances in medical technology and techniques, epilepsy surgery has become extremely safe, with a rate of serious complications of less than one percent.

 Epilepsy Surgery Options at Barnes-Jewish

 If you are a candidate for epilepsy surgery, we offer a full range of options, including:

 At every stage of your epilepsy journey, Barnes-Jewish uses the latest tools for your best care.
 Intraoperative MRI (iMRI) and brain mapping help our experts better understand how to best treat your case.
 Minimally invasive brain laser surgery can eliminate seizures and allow our patients to leave the hospital with one stitch.